Adamu Baba-Kutigi: Early life

 Baba-Kutigi was born 10 June 1956 in Kutigi to a Nupe family.
 He had an early education at Government Secondary School Eyagi, Bida, of Niger State.
-He obtained his Nigerian Certificate in Education (NCE) in the Teachers Training College Minna, now known as the College of Education Minna, in 1979.
+He obtained his Nigerian Certificate in Education (NCE) in the Teachers Training College Minna (now known as the College of Education Minna) in 1979.
 He attended the former University Sokoto, now Usman Danfodio University, from which he obtained a Bachelor of Science degree in physics and later Masters and Doctoral degrees in physics from ABU Zaria.

 He has experience in teaching and research, and he is a member of the Science Teachers Association of Nigeria (STAN), the Nigerian Institute of Physics (NIP) and the Nigerian Association of Teachers of Technology (NATT).
-He has served as Deputy Director, Centre for Preliminary and Extra Moral Studies and as a member of the Governing Council representing the Congregation at Federal University of Technology Minna.
+He served as Deputy Director, Centre for Preliminary and Extra Moral Studies and as a member of the Governing Council representing the Congregation at Federal University of Technology Minna.